the problem(s) with dating Emma Swan

 She almost wants to call Emma and ask her if she’s ever told Snow about an old affinity for the saxophone, but the key part of a surprise party is the surprise part, so she doesn’t.

-Dinner that night is a careful dodge—Henry jumping up saying, “Let me!” when Emma gets up to grab a bottle of water from the fridge and Regina saying, “I must have forgotten I put it there,” when Emma asks what her wallet is doing on the coffee table.
+Dinner that night is a careful dodge—Henry jumping up saying, “Let me!” when Emma gets up to grab a bottle of water from the fridge and Regina saying, “I must have forgotten I put it there,” when Emma asks what her purse is doing in the living room.

 It’s easy enough, though, to distract Emma after Henry slips off to bed by undoing the first two buttons on her blouse and leading her by the collar of her flannel to the bedroom.